Notification Of Transactions By Persons Discharging Managerial Responsibilities And Persons Closely Associated With Them

 Swiss Properties Invest A/S hereby notifies and submits the following transactions of shares:

-Paladin Ventures AG is closely related to persons discharging managerial responsibilities as Paladin Ventures AG is ultimately owned by Gentian Perkola and Alexander Ostergaard, who is closely related to Keld Ostergaard, CEO in Swiss Properties Invest AG (100% owned subsidiary of Swiss Properties Invest A/S).
+Swiss Property Ventures AG is closely related to persons discharging managerial responsibilities as Swiss Property Ventures AG is ultimately owned by Martin A. Märki, CFO in Swiss Properties Invest A/S and Keld Ostergaard, CEO in Swiss Properties Invest AG (100% owned subsidiary of Swiss Properties Invest A/S)

 Issuer: Swiss Properties Invest A/S